ldsands/UsefulCodeSnippets/ProgrammingLanguages/Markdown/PandocCommands.md

 # Document Settings
 link-citations: yes
 pagesize: letter
-# You can get a list of installed fonts by installing fontconfig then using `fc-list`
+# You can get a list of installed fonts by installing fontconfig then using `fc-list` you may need to use the `fc-cache -fv` command to refresh the list of installed fonts before some of the fonts listed below are seen by the system
 mainfont: Fira Sans
 # mainfontoptions:
 # - Extension=.otf